makeandbuild/vessl/README.md

         }
     ]

 Define your fixture bean in [spring.xml](src/test/resources/spring.xml).
-Its important to order your entityManager by dependent to least dependent.
+Its important to order your entityManager from most dependent to least dependent.
 Conversly order your entityLoaders from least dependent to most dependent.

     <bean class="com.makeandbuild.vessl.fixture.FixtureImpl" id="fixture" scope="singleton">
         <property name="entityLoaders">